vippsas/vipps-woocommerce/README.txt

 * Fix: Remove visibility modifier from `const` to fix support for PHP 7.0.

 = 1.6.0 =
-* Enhancement: There's now an overview of failed charges and their failure reason on the Settings -> Vipps/MobilePay Recurring Payments page.
+* Enhancement: There's now an overview of failed charges and their failure reason on the Settings -> Vipps/MobilePay recurring payments page.
 * Refactor: Use the Helper class for most of our frequently used meta keys.
 * Refactor: Renamed the class filenames, class names remain untouched.
 * Fix: Redirect to last known agreement confirmation URL if the agreement is pending.
 This prevents being stuck in checkout.